 As a member of the program, you will complete one week of general hospital introduction, new employee orientation and training on the electronic medical record system.
 The following week introduces nurse resident to the New-Graduate RN Residency Program.

 On the third week, you will begin your 8-week (24 shifts) precepted clinical orientation on a medical/surgical unit.
 The new-graduate nurse will work the same schedule as their preceptor, with efforts made to accommodate their desired shift as much as possible.
 After this, you will be placed in a permanent assignment on a medical/surgical nursing unit.
 Workshops will continue throughout the year in which you will receive a combination of didactic learning, hands-on skills training, simulated experiences, group work/projects, support rounds, and group discussion.
 The new-graduate nurse will be eligible to apply for transfer to specialty internships or other divisions after completion of the residency program and one year of experience in their residency unit.

 Requirements to qualify for the New Graduate Nurses Program:

-- You must have a current and active California registered nurse license before the licensing due date for each cohort.
+- You must have a current and active California registered nurse license before the application date.

 - You must have less than nine months of acute care hospital-based experience as a licensed RN prior to the start of the program.